Yiling-J/tablepilot/examples/README.md

 - **recipes_for_customers**
   This is the most complex example, illustrating how to use another table as a reference.
 The `customers.json` file is used to generate a customer table, and then the recipes table is generated based on customer data.
 Each customer will receive a unique recipe tailored to their information.

+- **pokémons**
+  This example demonstrates how to create a table, import an existing CSV of 1000 Pokémons, and autofill column data.
+Tablepilot will generate ecological information for each Pokémon based on the existing row data.